How To Become A Great Classic Rock Guitar Player

 This article explains how to practice ear training the right way.

-Music Theory - music theory explains why your favorite classic rock songs sound awesome.
+Music Theory - music theory explains why your favorite classic rock guitar songs sound awesome.
 This helps you learn songs a lot faster and create the same emotions your favorite guitarists do when you write your music.
 (You can do this without copying your favorite guitarists’ licks note for note.)

-Note: Many guitar players (especially those who play classic rock) confuse understanding music theory with learning to read music.
+Note: Many guitar players (especially those who play classic rock guitar) confuse understanding music theory with learning to read music.
 The two concepts are not at all the same.
 You can understand music theory without reading music (and vice versa).
 Reading music doesn't help your classic rock guitar playing.
 Understanding music theory does.

 Fretboard Visualization With Scales, Chords And Intervals - this skill helps you play guitar solos and licks all over the fretboard, without becoming lost or playing out of key.